 To meet the third goal and project Objective 3 ("provide public access and recreation opportunities compatible with wildlife and habitat goals"), the SBSP Restoration Project incorporates public access features into project design.
 The 2007 Final EIS/R describes actions to complete the missing segments of the Bay Trail "spine", to create new Bay Trail "spur" trails, and to provide interpretive signage and guided or self-guided walks to cultural features and interpretive stations at strategic locations along the trail network.
 These elements are continued in Phase 2 at Eden Landing by incorporating public access features into the design.
 Interpretive stations would be of varying sizes and scope and may include interactive features that can operate independently or be enhanced with the assistance of docents.
 Viewing platforms are recommended at vista points with interpretive panels or signage to link the viewer with the site location.
-Although opportunities for waterfowl hunting and sport fishing would be reduced, other public access and recreation features should provide increases in high-quality, varied aesthetic experiences and encourage recreation for greater numbers and varieties of visitors.
+Although opportunities for waterfowl hunting and sport fishing would be reduced, other public access and encourage recreation for greater numbers and varieties of visitors.